Sharon Osbourne stuns daughter Kelly with answer to ‘rudest celebrity’ she’s ever met

 When the hosts said they “were not prepared” for Osbourne to give such a frank answer, Kelly replied: “I was not prepared for that either!”

 Sharon then called Kutcher a “dastardly little thing”.
 She did not elaborate on her alleged experience of meeting the actor, whose credits include Dude, Where’s My Car?, The Butterfly Effect and recent Netflix film Your Place or Mine.
+The Independent has contacted Kutcher for comment.

+Osbourne’s claim arrived a day before it was revealed that Kutcher and his wife, Mila Kunis, had sent letters supporting convicted rapist Danny Masterson ahead of his sentencing.

+On Thursday (7 September), Masterson was sentenced to 30 years to life in prison for the rapes of two women two decades ago.
+The actor co-starred in That ’70s Show alongside Kutcher and Kunis.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video